 What about health insurance for parents?
 Illinois’ FamilyCare health insurance covers parents but there is a limit to how much income parents can have to get FamilyCare.
 Parents and children can apply on the same application.
 For more information check out the FamilyCare Web site.

 How do I find a doctor who accepts All Kids?
-Illinois Health Connect is a new program that works with All Kids to manage enrollees' healthcare by helping them pick a doctor or clinic for their medical home.
+Illinois Health Connect is a program that works with All Kids to manage enrollees' healthcare by helping them pick a doctor or clinic for their medical home.
 Most enrollees have to pick a medical home.
 Illinois Health Connect or the Illinois Client Enrollment Broker helps enrollees choose a medical home.
+Until you have a health plan, you can call Illinois Health Connect at 1-877-912-1999 (TTY:1-866-565-8577) for help.

 What is All Kids Rebate?
 A rebate is a monthly amount we will pay families that pay for private or employer-sponsored healthcare.
 Only a few families with limited income qualify for All Kids Rebate.
 Check the All Kids application for more information about which families can get All Kids Rebate.